 We work really hard to ensure everyone reaches their full potential by offering support when you need it.
-We have dedicated and experienced Student Disability and Mental Wellbeing teams who will support you to make the most of your time with us.
+We have dedicated and experienced Student Disability and Mental Wellbeing teams who will support you throughout.

 A disability might include: